Home

 By Richard B Williams

-This "THE SNIPER" [LESSON PLANS & TEACHER NOTES] Product allows teachers to GRAB n' TEACH!
-This product includes a READY-tO-Print LESSON PLAN, an Exceptional Student Education [ESE] Accommodations/Modifications, English Language Learners [ELL] Strategies, Differentiation Instruction, a BLANK LESSON PLAN TEMPLATE, and Teacher Notes on the short story.
+This "THANK YOU, MA'AM" resource allows teachers to GRAB n' TEACH!
+This product includes a READY-tO-Print LESSON PLAN, EDITABLE, an Exceptional Student Education [ESE] Accommodations/Modifications, English Language Learners [ELL] Strategies, Differentiation Instruction, a BLANK LESSON PLAN TEMPLATE, and Teacher Notes on the short story.
 Get the ease and peace-of-mind you need to teach this work.

 This PRODUCT Includes:

-1. A "THE SNIPER" Ready-To-TEACH Lesson Plan with Alternate Activities
+1. A "THANK YOU, MA'AM" Ready-To-TEACH Lesson Plan with Alternate Activities

 3. Exceptional Student Education [ESE] Modifications/Accommodations